 Born in Paris, Kentucky, on March 4, 1877, Garrett Morgan was the seventh of 11 children.
 His mother, Elizabeth Reed, was of Indian and African descent, and the daughter of a Baptist minister.
-His father, Sydney, a former slave freed in 1863, was the son of John Hunt Morgan, a Confederate colonel.
-Garrett Morgan's mixed race heritage would play a part in his business dealings as an adult.
+His father, Sydney, a formerly enslaved person freed in 1863, was the son of John Hunt Morgan, a Confederate colonel.
+Morgan's mixed-race heritage would play a part in his business dealings as an adult.

 Morgan's business was a success, and it enabled him to marry a Bavarian woman named Mary Anne Hassek, and establish himself in Cleveland.
 (He and his wife would have three sons during their marriage.)

 Following the momentum of his business success, Morgan's patented sewing machine would soon pave the way to his financial freedom, albeit in a rather unorthodox way: In 1909, Morgan was working with sewing machines in his newly opened tailoring shop — a business he had opened with wife Mary, who had experience as a seamstress — when he encountered woolen fabric that had been scorched by a sewing-machine needle.
 It was a common problem at the time since sewing-machine needles ran at such high speeds.
 In hopes of alleviating the problem, Morgan experimented with a chemical solution in an effort to reduce friction created by the needle and subsequently noticed that the hairs of the cloth were straighter.

 After trying his solution to good effect on a neighboring dog's fur, Morgan finally tested the concoction on himself.
 When that worked, he quickly established the G.A.
 Morgan Hair Refining Company and sold the cream to African Americans.
 The company was incredibly successful, bringing Morgan financial security and allowing him to pursue other interests.